Characters of Final Fantasy IV and The After Years: Golbez

-Voiced by British actor Joseph Capp in English, Golbez appears as the main antagonist of the patches storyline of Final Fantasy XIV: Endwalker, first appearing in Endwalkers 6.1 patch Newfound Adventure.
+Golbez appears as the main antagonist of the patches storyline of Final Fantasy XIV: Endwalker, first appearing in Endwalkers 6.1 patch Newfound Adventure.
 This version of Golbez is designed similar to Final Fantasy IV and is depicted as a resident of the Thirteenth shard, now a desolate wasteland known as the Void thanks to the machinations of the Ascians.
 Originally a memoriate named Durante, he and his companion Golbez hailed from the kingdom of Baron seeking to end the Contramemoria.
 At some point, they meet Zero who declines their offer of working towards a common goal.
 Golbez became corrupted by Darkness and Durante was forced to kill and seal him in a memoria crystal, with Durante taking his name and armor, promising that the denizens of his world would sing of his heroism.
 In his despair, the Ascian Igeyorhm approached Golbez, manipulating him into killing the Watcher on the Thirteenth's moon and unleashing the Flood of Darkness.

 Having abducted the great wyrm Azdaja, his four archfiends were given part of her aether in exchange for serving Golbez.
 They agonized in the wasteland of their homeworld, as the overabundance of darkness prevents them dying and then resting in the aetherial sea.
 Tired of the deathless life on the Thirteenth, Golbez plotted to invade the Source with his voidsent, which would allow them to perish at the cost of triggering an Umbral Calamity, meaning the Thirteenth would be absorbed into the Source, and all life on the latter would perish.

 Golbez's plans are interrupted by the emergence of the Scions of the Seventh Dawn, who had come with Azdaja's brother Vrtra to search for his sister.
 After the deaths of Scarmiglione and Barbariccia at the hands of the Warrior of Light, Golbez sends his remaining two archfiends after the Scions to prevent them from returning to the Thirteenth.
 At the cost of their lives, Rubicante and Cagnazzo succeeded destroying the Scions' route to the Thirteenth.
 After finding an alternate route to the Thirteenth's moon, Vrtra and the Scions confronted Golbez, who proceeded to transform her in a voidsent.
 The Warrior of Light battled Golbez and Azdaja, defeating them, but could not stop Golbez from fusing Azdaja with Zodiark's aether on the moon.
 This created an extremely powerful voidsent named "Zeromus", forcing the Scions to flee.
 Golbez waited for Zeromus to gather its full strength, ready to set the final stages of his plan in motion.
 With Light from the First to reach Golbez's domain, the Scions return and learn of his past as Durante, with Zero convincing him to help stop Zeromus and save Azdaja by rekindling his trust in others.
 In the aftermath, Zero remains with Golbez to help restore balance to the Thirteenth.